The role of the Axiom of Choice in proper and distinguishing colourings: The Axiom of Choice in proper and distinguishing colourings

+\begin{clm} Let $\mathcal{A}=\{A_i :i \in \omega \}$ be an acceptable family.
+Then for every natural number $i$, the vertices in $A_i$ form an orbit with respect to the groups of automorphisms of $G_\mathcal{A}$ and $H_\mathcal{A}$.
+The rest of the vertices in both graphs are fixed with respect to these groups. \end{clm} \begin{proof}

+First we show that $z_0$ is fixed in both graphs.
+Suppose that $z_0$ may be mapped into $z_i$ for some $i \neq 0$.
+Let $R_i$ be the maximal induced ray with endvertex $z_i$.
+Clearly $R_0$ is a tail of the ray $R$ induced by $Z$.
+Let $P$ be a maximal induced path with endvertex $z_0$ which is edge disjoint from $R$, and let $P_i$ be a maximal induced path with endvertex $z_i$ which is edge disjoint from $R_i$ and contains $z_0$.
+If $P_i$ contains $z_0$, then the length of $P_i$ is larger than the length of $P$.
+Notice that in this case $P_i$ is the longest induced path with endvertex $z_i$ which is edge disjoint from $R_i$.
+This leads to contradiction because $P_i$ cannot be mapped into $P$.
+Hence, $z_0$ is fixed.
+The ray $R$ is the only induced ray with endvertex $z_0$.
+Therefore, $R$ is fixed.

-As every vertex of a fixed set $Z$ has exactly one neighbour outside $Z$, then all of these neighbours are fixed.
+Since every vertex of the fixed set $Z$ has exactly one neighbour outside $Z$, all of these neighbours are fixed.
 Hence, $Z'$ is fixed, and $A_i$ is stabilized for every $i \in \omega$.
-Vertices from $A_i$ form an independent set in $G_\mathcal{A}$ (or clique in $H_\mathcal{A}$).
+The vertices in $A_i$ form an independent set in $G_\mathcal{A}$ (or a clique in $H_\mathcal{A}$).
 Hence, they form an orbit with respect to the group of automorphisms of $\mathcal{G}_A$, and also with respect to the group of automorphisms of $\mathcal{H}_A$. \end{proof}

-Notice that from the above lemma we obtained that the groups of automorphisms of $G_\mathcal{A}$ and $H_\mathcal{A}$ acts the same way on the set of vertices of these graphs.
-Now, we prove a lemma which allow us to restrict part of the later considerations to the problem of the existence of the distinguishing number of graph $G_\mathcal{A}$.
-With the above lemma we are able to obtain results about distinguishing colourings and proper colourings in both vertex and edge versions at the same time.
+Notice that from Claim \ref{obserwacja} it follows that the group of automorphisms of $G_\mathcal{A}$ is the same as the group of automorphism of $H_\mathcal{A}$.
+Now, we prove a lemma which allow us to restrict part of the later considerations to the problem of the existence of the distinguishing number for graphs of the form $G_\mathcal{A}$.
+With the lemma below we are able to simultaneously obtain results about distinguishing colourings and proper colourings in both vertex and edge versions.